 “Improving transport connections along our key routes while maintaining a network which is fit for purpose for all users is a priority for the Executive.

-“Investment of more than £11m in Mid and East Antrim over the past year including the delivery of dualling schemes on the A8 Belfast to Larne and A2 Shore Road at Greenisland is making a real difference for local communities, improving road safety and reducing journey times for local people, as well as ensuring the road network is maintained for the future.”
+“Investment of more than £11 million in Mid and East Antrim over the past year including the delivery of dualling schemes on the A8 Belfast to Larne and A2 Shore Road at Greenisland is making a real difference for local communities, improving road safety and reducing journey times for local people, as well as ensuring the road network is maintained for the future.”

 The Minister continued:

-TransportNI Northern Division’s Manager Deidre Mackle attended this week’s Antrim and Newtownabbey Council meeting and highlighted a number of other improvement and maintenance schemes completed during 2015-2016.
-She made reference to the £1.2m junction upgrade scheme at Stiles Way / Steeple Road junction in Antrim.
+TransportNI Northern Division’s Manager, Deidre Mackle attended this week’s Antrim and Newtownabbey Council meeting and highlighted a number of other improvement and maintenance schemes completed during 2015-2016.
+She made reference to the £1.2 million junction upgrade scheme at Stiles Way / Steeple Road junction in Antrim.
 The new junction layout retains traffic signal control but the improvements will lead to a significant increase in capacity of the junction.
 This crossroads junction had been under pressure for some time with significant queues and delays during peak periods.
 It is a key junction on a route which serves a number of significant generators of large volumes of traffic including Antrim town centre, Belfast International Airport, Antrim Area Hospital, a number of large schools, industrial estates and housing areas.
 The scheme will improve the flow of traffic through the junction and help to reduce queues and delays thus improving journey times along this key route in Antrim.

 She also clarified the current position in relation to grass cutting services saying: